-Mr E has a Self-Invested Personal Pension ('SIPP') with Westerby Trustee Services Limited ('Westerby').
-Mr E transferred monies from an existing pension arrangement into the SIPP and the transferred monies were then invested in holdings that haven't performed as well as hoped.
+Mrs E has a Self-Invested Personal Pension ('SIPP') with Westerby Trustee Services Limited ('Westerby').
+Mrs E transferred monies from an existing pension arrangement into the SIPP and the transferred monies were then invested in holdings that haven't performed as well as hoped.

-Mr E has complained about his SIPP and Westerby.
-He says Westerby had a regulatory responsibility to protect him from these unusual and inappropriate investments and that it failed in its duty by allowing them to proceed.
+Mrs E has complained about her SIPP and Westerby.
+She says Westerby had a regulatory responsibility to protect her from these unusual and inappropriate investments and that it failed in its duty by allowing them to proceed.